 Similarly to allocating research services to different clients, where access to a meeting with a corporate issuer is limited, brokers that responded typically indicated that they allocate access to the meeting based on the investor client's business potential with the broker.
-Several of the brokers responding to our survey indicated that their sales teams are involved with determining corporate access allocations as they assess the client's ability to pay for access and their overall business potential.86
+Several of the brokers responding to

-83 1 Swiss firm, 1 Singapore firm.
+1 Turkish firm, 1 Brazilian firm.